 Recognize that God is in control

-The good news of all this tragedy is, that even though human beings disobeyed, God had a plan B, the plan of salvation already drawn up before man came into existence, because God was in control as the King of universe and the last word is God.
-There is sin, death, pain and coronavirus in our world, but God’s plan is to put an end to all this odyssey and take us back to the heavenly home.
+The good news in all this tragedy is that even though human beings disobeyed, God had a plan B, the plan of salvation already drawn up before man came into existence because God was in control as the King of Universe and the last word is God.
+There is sin, death, pain, and the coronavirus in our world, but God’s plan is to put an end to all this odyssey and take us back to the heavenly home.
 The problems that overwhelm us today come from three sources.
 The first is the sin of a world that is mortally wounded.
 The second is the sinful actions of people who are by our side.
-Third, the sin that lives in us that leads us to make mistakes and sinful acts.
+Third, the sin that lives in us that leads us to make mistakes and commit sinful acts.

 God is in control and has the last word against sin in this world.
 He tells us: there is pain, death and misery, but I will give you eternal life.
 Are there people who have committed sinful actions against you?
-Have your rights been violated, sexually, physically or emotionally abused?
+Have your rights been violated?
+Have you been sexually, physically, or emotionally abused?
 Have you been abused, slandered, or hurt?
 God can take all those destructive actions and change them into an eternal blessing for your life.

 Look at the case of Joseph and his brothers.
-They took Joseph, threw him in a cistern, sold him as a slave, falsely accused him, and ended up in a prison.
-From all that that crisis God took him out to become the second in the largest empire in the world at that time.
+They took Joseph, threw him in a cistern, sold him as a slave, falsely accused him, and he ended up in prison.
+From all that that crisis, God took him out to become the second in the largest empire in the world at that time.
 God used everything negative that had happened to his life for his growth and emotional well-being, training him to be used powerfully in His cause, and to lead him to transcend his limits.
-God can also take everything negative that has happened to you and use it powerfully to transform your life and become a stepping stone for His kingdom.
+God can also take everything negative that has happened to you and use it powerfully to transform your life into a stepping stone for His kingdom.

 However, there is good news for your soul.
 Nothing can harm a Christian unless our Lord allows it.
 And everything that is allowed helps for those who love God.
 If God allows sufferings and perplexities to overtake us, it is not to destroy us but to refine and sanctify us.

-The difficulties and disappointments of this life make us lose our attachment to this world and impel us to look at heaven as our home.
+The difficulties and disappointments of this life make us lose our attachment to this world and compel us to look at heaven as our home.
 They teach us the truth about our fragile and perishable condition, and make us depend on God for support and salvation.
-They also develop in us a more humble and submissive spirit, a more patient and tender disposition.
+They also develop a more humble and submissive spirit in us, a more patient and tender disposition.